 Steven Hite recently co-authored a monograph that the United Nations Educational, Scientific, and Cultural Organization (UNESCO) has now placed at the head of its current effort to guide and influence education development worldwide.
 UNESCO is considered the most influential education organization in the world.

 Hite’s involvement stems from an 11-year relationship with the International Institute for Educational Planning (IIEP), the oldest and largest institute of UNESCO, with the mission to strengthen the capacity development of countries to plan and manage their own education systems.

 Within the past decade, considerable dissatisfaction has surfaced regarding the effectiveness of international aid in less-developed countries.
 Recently UNESCO/IIEP engaged in a project to investigate capacity development failures and successes in developing countries’ education systems.
 Hite was appointed to join a panel of 24 education experts from around the world who met to discuss these issues in Paris, France last July.
 He was the only North American representative on the panel.

-“This was a unique opportunity, not just as a North American, but as a North American academic representing BYU and the Church.
+“This was a unique opportunity, not just as a North American, but as a North American academic representing BYU and The Church of Jesus Christ of Latter-day Saints.
 That is a fairly unique voice,” Hite said.